 1. Refinance Your Mortgage

 In December, the Federal Reserve announced that it would be “patient” in deciding when to increase interest rates.
 Although the central bank has kept the Fed Funds rate near zero for several years, it’s expected to slowly increase starting in the middle or later half of 2015, depending on economic conditions.
 If you’ve been meaning to refinance your mortgage but haven’t started the process yet, it’s time to contact your bank or mortgage broker.
-And if you are on the brink of losing all the assets you have then make sure to start your bankruptcy preparation in hand, if you wish to get off the yellow list tag of officially being declared bankrupt.

 Most banks reserve their best rates to people with excellent credit scores who have at least 20 percent equity invested in their homes.
 You can lower your rate further by reducing its term (20-year loans are generally cheaper than 30-year loans) and providing a lump-sum payment towards equity at closing.
 Adjustable-rate loans usually have lower interest rates, too.
 But, beware.
 These can be risky over the long run, because your mortgage rate can reset significantly higher as inflation rises.